The Boys season 5: Writing

-Following the announcement that the fifth season will be the conclusion of the series, Kripke told Entertainment Weekly: "I'm excited to finally execute a 5-season plan", referencing how he had a five-season plan for his previous series, Supernatural, before it then continued on for an additional ten seasons without his involvement as showrunner.
+Following the announcement that the fifth season would be the conclusion of the series, Kripke told Entertainment Weekly: "I'm excited to finally execute a 5-season plan", referencing how he had a five-season plan for his previous series, Supernatural, before it then continued on for an additional ten seasons without his involvement as showrunner.
 "That's very exciting for me."
-As for his reasoning, Kripke said: "Part of it is such a wonky stupid screenwriter thing but three and five are the big magical numbers for writing.
+As for his reasoning, Kripke stated: "Part of it is such a wonky stupid screenwriter thing but three and five are the big magical numbers for writing.
 Three is movie acts, TV acts are five.
 Jokes are a runner of three for five.
 Five just seems like a good round number.
 It's enough to tell the story but also bring it to a climax without wearing out its welcome.
 It's been hard because I haven't been able to tell everyone.
 I was thrilled to finally be able to get the word out there."
 He concluded by referencing the previous season's ending feeling very much like the penultimate season, stating: "That was part of my argument: No one can watch [season 4] without feeling at the end like 'It's ending next year right?'
 So we might as well announce it so people can watch it with that cool epic heading-toward-the-end feeling, which is what I'm hoping for."
-Kripke, speaking with Collider, gave a preview of what Homelander's character will be like in the season: "If you give him truly unfettered power with all his insecurities and traumas, this is a version of what he would do.
+Kripke, speaking with Collider, gave a preview of what Homelander's character would be like in the season, stating: "If you give him truly unfettered power with all his insecurities and traumas, this is a version of what he would do.
 But so goes many fascists who are weak and thin-skinned and ultimately driven by ego, despite how much they front as heroes."
-Regarding the series finale, star Colby Minifie reveals that she has already read the ending and that it is "an extremely satisfying finale...I was getting emotional reading it."
+In May 2025, regarding the series finale, star Colby Minifie revealed that she had already read the ending and that it is "an extremely satisfying finale [...]
+I was getting emotional reading it."
+Karl Urban stated that this season "the stakes couldn't be higher", and that from the very first episode we would see characters die, making viewers think that no one is safe and that "this shit is for real".

+In April 2026, Kripke discussed the season's political storyline, revealing that the season was written before the 2024 United States presidential election.
+He mentioned that they wanted to "write a 1984 version of what creeping authoritarianism looks like in America", but that certain plot points have already occurred in real life.
+Kripke also mentioned a line Homelander says in episode seven, which he described as "the craziest line" the writers could imagine, that had also happened in real life.